jpcanamaque/codingdojo-project/README.md

 | RMSE @ Test              | 1,165             | **1,057**                       |
 | Confidence Score @ Train | 51%               | **60%**                         |
 | Confidence Score @ Test  | 51%               | **59%**                         |
-[^1] Decision Trees Regerssion is tuned by using `max_depth` only
+[^1] Decision Trees Regression is tuned by using `max_depth` only

-As seen on the table above

 ## Summary and Recommendation
-After analyzing the data and fitting the data to models.
-I recommend using Decision Trees Regressor as the main model for predicting this data.
-Since the recommended model is not yet fully tuned, there is still a room for improvement in the model's performance.
+After analyzing the data and fitting the data to models, I recommend using the Decision Trees Regressor as the main model for predicting this data.
+Since the recommended model is not yet fully tuned, there is still room for improvement in the model's performance.